rl-institut/oemof-B3/docs/getting_started.rst

 How to install geopandas under Windows
 --------------------------------------
 The installation of geopandas on Windows can be challenging.
 According to the geopandas documentation (https://geopandas.org/getting_started/install.html) there are multiple ways to install it.
-It is recommended to use one of the following ways:
+We recommend to use the conda-forge channel:

-1) Using the conda-forge channel

 Simply type